5 Best Pole Rollers (Essential Tips & How To Get The Right Set-up)

 The Preston Innovations Inception Flat Roller is a favourite with match competition anglers as it has almost everything you could want from a pole roller.

 This pole roller features fully adjustable legs, so you can use it on multiple terrains and always have it sitting at the right level.
-In addition to the telescopic legs, you can also lay them flat to have the roller super low.
+In addition to the telescopic legs, you can lay them flat to have the roller at a super low level.
 To top it all off, this pole roller also comes with a spirit level, so you can be sure it’s always level when set up.

-The vertical rollers are designed to be fixed at an angler, which ensures the pole stays on the roller, even in heavy weather conditions.
+The vertical rollers are designed to be fixed at an angle, which ensures the pole stays on the roller, even in heavy weather conditions.

-On top of it all, this pole roller packs down small and comes with a storage bag, so it is highly portable.
+On top of it all, the Inception packs down small and comes with a storage bag, so it is highly portable.
 It is undoubtedly one of the best pole rollers around when it comes to combining function, quality, and affordability.

-This roller also comes in three size options – Standard, XL and Super XL.
+This roller also comes in three size options:

 Pros